 To demonstrate this, in the following example there is a web server running on port 80 of the EC2 instance.
 This web server has a simple SSRF vulnerability, allowing us to make GET requests to arbitrary addresses.
 We can leverage this to make a request to

 To determine if the EC2 instance has an IAM role associated with it, we can make a request to

 http://169.254.169.254/latest/meta-data/iam/.
 A 404 response indicates there is no IAM role associated.
 You may also get a 200 response that is empty, this indicates that there was an IAM Role however it has since been revoked.

 http://169.254.169.254/latest/meta-data/iam/security-credentials/.
-This will return the name of the IAM role the credentials represent.
+This will return the name of the IAM role associated with the credentials.
 In the example below we see that the role name is 'ec2-default-ssm'.

-To steal the credentials, append the role name to your previous query.
-For example, with the name above we’d query http://169.254.169.254/latest/meta-data/iam/security-credentials/ec2-default-ssm/.
+To retrieve the credentials, we can append the role name to the previous query.
+For example, with the role name shown previously, the query would be

 These credentials can then be used in the AWS CLI to make calls to the API.
 To learn more about using stolen IAM credentials, check out this comprehensive guide.

 An adversary who has gained code execution on the EC2 instance can retrieve credentials from the IMDS regardless of the version being used.
 Therefore, it is important to continually monitor your environment for suspicious activities.

 For an example of this technique being used in the wild along with additional information, please see Kevin Fang's excellent video on the 2019 Capital One breach.